Corrieshalloch Gorge: Visitor facilities

 In December 2019, a £2.3 million investment in upgraded parking and a visitor centre was announced.
+The centre opened in 2023.

 Nature and conservation

 The gorge provides a habitat for plants that have largely disappeared from the surrounding areas due to grazing pressures.
 The dark, humid walls of the gorge support ferns, feather mosses and sanicle; wood millet, a plant otherwise rare in northwest Scotland.
 Higher up, the more sunlit slopes support trees such as wych elm, birch, sycamore, Norway maple and beech.

 The wooded parts of the gorge support a population of the cranefly species Lipsothrix ecucullata, which is nationally rare.
 The larvae of this species inhabit wet, decayed wood, whilst the mature adults inhabit damp deciduous woodlands.

 Corrieshalloch Gorge is a national nature reserve (NNR) and a Site of Special Scientific Interest (SSSI), and is classified as a Category III protected area by the International Union for Conservation of Nature.
 It is the smallest of Scotland's 43 national nature reserves.

 The gorge is suffering small-scale invasion by aggressive alien plant species (rhododendron and Japanese knotweed), and specialist access to the gorge walls and floor is being deployed to control it.